Skip to main content

 Flexible working

 Flexible working arrangements can greatly benefit parents returning to work.
+Employers are increasingly offering flexible work options like remote work, job-sharing, compressed hours.
 Consider requesting options such as:

 1. Remote work: Working from home can save commuting time and allow you to be more present for your child.